ionutbalosin/ecommerce-app/README.md

 > TODO

-Among the **design approaches, and styles** demonstrated in this project:
+Among the **architectural styles, design tactics, and patterns** demonstrated in this project:

 - Event-driven microservices architecture
 - API-driven development